© Unofficial Royalty 2024

 July 19, 1890 – Birth of King George II of Greece at Tatoi Palace near Athens, Greece

 George II was the eldest son of King Constantine I of Greece and Princess Sophie of Prussia.
 Due to unrest in Greece, George was King of Greece twice (1st reign 1922 – 1924, monarchy abolished; 2nd reign 1935 – 1947) and forced into exile three times.
 Also unlucky in marriage, he married his second cousin, Princess Elisabeta of Romania.
 Their marriage was childless and ended in divorce.
 His health declining, George was found unconscious in his office at the Royal Palace in Athens, Greece on April 1, 1947.
-Several hours later, it is announced that he had died of arteriosclerosis.
+Several hours later, it was announced that he had died of arteriosclerosis.

 Unofficial Royalty: King George II of Greece